 Citywide Ballot Measure CC

-City of San Mateo voters will consider one ballot measure specific to the City in the November 8, 2022 election.
+City of San Mateo voters considered one ballot measure specific to the City in the November 8, 2022 election.
 View our Fact Sheet for quick highlights about the measure and City expenditures.

 Ballot Measure CC to Increase Existing Real Property Transfer Tax Rate for Properties Sold for $10 Million or More